2014 pro-Russian unrest in Ukraine: Fifteen-point peace plan

-Russian president Vladimir Putin offered some support for the plan, but called for Poroshenko to bring the separatists into negotiations.
-Russian Foreign Minister Sergei Lavrov said that Poroshenko's peace plan "look like an ultimatum."
+Russian president Vladimir Putin offered some support for the plan but called for Poroshenko to bring the separatists into negotiations.
+Russian Foreign Minister Sergei Lavrov said that Poroshenko's peace plan "looks like an ultimatum."
 Poroshenko previously refused to enter into negotiations with armed separatists.
 OSCE monitors with the Special Monitoring Mission in Ukraine met with a representative of the Donetsk People's Republic on 21 June to discuss the peace plan.
-The representative said that the Republic would reject the ceasefire, and said that the primary demands of the government of the Donetsk People's Republic were "withdrawal of Ukrainian forces from Donbas", and recognition of the Republic.
+The representative said that the Republic would reject the ceasefir and said that the primary demands of the government of the Donetsk People's Republic were "withdrawal of Ukrainian forces from Donbas" and recognition of the Republic.
 However, after initial peace talks between the separatists, Ukrainian and Russian officials, and the OSCE in Donetsk on 23 June, Alexander Borodai, prime minister of the Donetsk People's Republic, said that his forces would hold to the ceasefire.
 Soon after this statement, separatists in Sloviansk shot down a Ukrainian Armed Forces Mi-8 helicopter, killing all those on board.
 The next day, the Office of the President of Ukraine issued a statement that said that the ceasefire had been violated by the insurgents at least thirty-five times.
-President Poroshenko also said that he was considering ending the ceasefire, and Borodai said that "there has been no ceasefire".
+President Poroshenko also said that he was considering ending the ceasefire, and Borodai said that "there has been no ceasefire."

 Despite this, Poroshenko extended the ceasefire by three days from its planned ending on 27 June.
 In response to this action, protesters in Kyiv took the streets in large numbers to demand that the ceasefire be cancelled.
 The ceasefire had little actual impact on clashes between government and separatist forces, with at least five government soldiers killed during the ceasefire.
-By July, the peace plan had fallen by the wayside and Poroshenko ended ceasefire after both sides accused each other of repeated violations.
+By July, the peace plan had fallen by the wayside, and Poroshenko ended the ceasefire after both sides accused each other of repeated violations.
 After a rocket attack that killed nineteen Ukrainian troops, Poroshenko vowed to take revenge on the separatists: "Militants will pay hundreds of their lives for each life of our servicemen.
 Not a single terrorist will avoid responsibility."